 The level of TFV-DP in PBMCs will be monitored after directly observed doses during Weeks 4 and 5.
 Decay will be monitored at Week 6.
-Thereafter, levels of TFV-DP will be monitored in PBMCs at Weeks 10, 18, and 30.
+If results from that testing indicate that PBMC testing will be informative (if sufficient levels of TFV-DP are detected in PBMCs), levels of TFV-DP will be monitored in PBMCs at Weeks 10, 18, and 30.
 PBMC drug levels will be measured using assays that are validated and approved by the Clinical Pharmacology Quality Assurance Committee (CPQA).
 FTC-TP may also be measured.
-Aggregate results that do not identify individual study participants will be made available to study sites during the trial to provide information on adherence of participants to the study regimen.
+Aggregate results that do not identify individual study participants may be made available to study sites during the trial to provide information on adherence of participants to the study regimens.
 Data from individual study participants will not be returned to study sites or study participants.
 Stored plasma may be tested at the HPTN NL to measure extracellular drug levels of TFV and FTC, for comparison.
+Initial testing of DBS samples (Harlem site only) will be performed using a subset of the samples to obtain data about the accumulation of drug to steady state; results from that testing will be used to evaluate whether the DBS testing should be expanded to include additional DBS samples from that site.